Belaka Municipality

-Belaka (बेलका) is a municipality located in Udayapur District of Province No. 1 of Nepal.
+Belaka (बेलका) is a municipality located in Udayapur District of Koshi Province of Nepal.
 It is one of four urban municipalities located in Udayapur District.

 The total area of the municipality is 344.73 km2, and its population is 51458 as of the 2021 Nepal census.

 The municipality was formed on 10 March 2017, when the Government of Nepal announced 744 local level units as per the new constitution of Nepal 2015.
 The municipality was formed merging following former VDCs: Tapeshwari, Rampur Thoksila, Mainamaini and Katunjebawala.

 The municipality is divided into nine wards and the headquarter of the municipality is located at Rampur Bazar in ward no.9.

 Geography

 The municipality is situated in the easternmost part of Udayapur district.
 The geographical coordinations for the municipality is - Latitude and longitude.
 The municipality covers an area of 344.37 km2.
 Shiwalik and Mahabharat Range border the municipality to the north and south part.
 The Sun Kosi River flows on the north border of the municipality; meets the Kosi River, which flows on the eastern border.
 The municipality includes the urban area of Rampur Thoksila and its neighborhood, rural areas, forests, foothills and grasslands.

 It is surrounded by Bhojpur District to the north, Dhankuta to the north-east, Sunsari to the east, Saptari to the south and Chaudandigadhi of Udayapur to the west.
 The Koshi Tappu Wildlife Reserve is in the south-east corner.